AlphaVantageSupport/stock_visualization_in_python_django/README.md

 The `pip` installer above should already be automatically included in your system if you are using Python 3.6 or higher downloaded from python.org.
 If you are seeing a "pip not found" error message, please refer to the [pip installation guide](https://pip.pypa.io/en/stable/installing/).

-If you haven't done so, please obtain a free Alpha Vantage API key [here](https://www.alphavantage.co/support/#api-key).
-You will use this API key to query financial market data from the Alpha Vantage APIs as you develop this Python/Django website.
+Please also obtain a free Alpha Vantage API key [here](https://www.alphavantage.co/support/#api-key).
+You will use this API key to query financial market data from the Alpha Vantage APIs as you develop this stock visualization web application.

 Now, we are ready to create the Django project!